 We’re going to have a public enquiry headed up by Philip Ruddock into religious freedoms and religious protections.
-Submissions are called for from all sectors of our community and based upon the findings of the Expert Panel and their report to government, we can anticipate that legislative change may follow: that’s how democracy works.
+Submissions are called for from all sectors of our community and based upon the findings of the Expert Panel and their report to the government, we can anticipate that legislative change may follow: that’s how democracy works.
 Right?

 The Expert Panel comprises:

 - the Hon Philip Ruddock (chair)